-Business Law, Commercial Law, and Corporate Law
+Business Lawyer, Commercial Law, and Corporate Law

-Business Law Attorneys in Grass Valley, California
+Business Attorneys in Grass Valley, California

 Debra Sitzberger has been representing individuals, corporations and limited liability companies in California and Washington since 1983.
 While she worked for a prominent large law firm in Seattle Washington at the beginning of her career, she has worked primarily from the perspective of being part of the management team, where results and accomplishments matter, not legal maneuvering.
 Debra understands that you want to reach certain goals, or obtain a specific outcome; and she is adept in helping you achieve those aims legally, strategically, in the most practical manner possible.
 She is a problem solver who will facilitate your transaction, not disrupt it.